Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 ### UUID

-A class that represents an immutable universally unique identifier (UUID).
+A `public final class` that represents an immutable universally unique identifier (UUID).
 A UUID represents a 128-bit value.

 There exist different variants of these global identifiers.
-The methods of this class are for manipulating the Leach-Salz variant, although the constructors allow the creation of any variant of UUID (described below).
+The methods of this class are for manipulating the Leach-Salz variant, although the constructors allow the creation of any variant of UUID.

-The layout of a variant 2 (Leach-Salz) UUID is as follows: The most significant long consists of the following unsigned fields:

 https://developer.android.com/reference/java/util/UUID.html